pooyatavan/Activity-Watch-Import-Export-/README.md

 ## ActivityWatch

-Install ActivityWatch with the default settings on all computers that you want to track [web:15].
+Install ActivityWatch with the default settings on all computers that you want to track.

 Link: [https://activitywatch.net/](https://activitywatch.net/)